ponmak/CS-KU-01418112-65/README.md

 - learing python center / contributors problem set for practice

 # Disclaimer ⚠️
-## FRIST AND THE MOST IMPORTANT RULE ❗: <br/>DO NOT COPY AND SUBMIT IN EVERY CAUSE EVEN IF YOU NEED 1 MIN TO DO.<br/>
+## FIRST AND THE MOST IMPORTANT RULE ❗: <br/>DO NOT COPY AND SUBMIT IN EVERY CAUSE EVEN IF YOU NEED 1 MIN TO DO.<br/>

 - YOU MUST WRITE IT WHICH YOU OWN.
 IF YOU SUBMIT EXACTLY THE SAME YOU WILL MAKE SOMEONE GOT ZERO POINT.
 PLASE COPY AND CHANGE SONETHING OR WRITE IT BY YOURSELF.
 WE MADE THIS FOR TEACHING NOT FOR STOLEN FROM SOMEONE.